 Leverage Qualia to implement powerful workflows

-Regardless of whether you’re a multi-state, regional, or small title operation, Qualia offers workflow automation and optionality to enable any team to gain massive efficiencies.
-Qualia’s set of dynamic workflow tools enable title & escrow companies to create Smart Tasks, assign tasks to individuals, roles, or groups, and automate the management of multiple workflows.
+Whether you’re a multi-state, regional, or small title operation, Qualia offers workflow automation and optionality to enable any team to gain massive efficiencies.
+Qualia’s dynamic workflow tools enable title & escrow companies to create Smart Tasks, assign tasks to individuals, roles, or groups, and automate the management of multiple workflows.

 In addition, Qualia is actively building new features to enable teams to get more automated in their workflow capabilities.
 For larger operations, these features will enable more granular workflows and streamlined handoffs between team members.

 One of the primary benefits of Qualia is the user-friendly admin section which makes setting up workflows simple.
 While workflow design does take time and upfront planning, setup on Qualia is user-friendly and doesn’t require someone with a programming background.